 The Asian Law Centre (ALC) commenced activities in 1985 and is the first and largest Australian centre devoted to the development of our understanding of Asian law and legal systems.
-Recent initiatives have also aimed to promote interest from within the region and in the other legal systems in Asia and the Australian legal systems and law.
+Since its establishment, the Asian Law Centre has gradually expanded its membership and the scope of its research and teaching.

 Since the Centre was established, Directors have included:

 - 1985-2000: Professor Malcolm Smith

 - 2000-2012: Professor Tim Lindsey AO

 - 2018-current: Professor Sarah Biddulph

 This website is intended as a resource for scholars, practitioners and the general community who are interested in the legal systems of Asia.

 The ALC hosts an interesting and challenging program of activities, including student workshops and seminars such as the Occasional Seminar Series, the Brown Bag Seminar Series and Asian Legal Dialogues.
 The ALC also hosts regular conferences on Asian law-related areas of study.